epeli/git-unrealmodule/README.md

 From `--help`
 ```

-Manage sub git repositories from an .unrealmodules file
+Manage git subrepositories from an .unrealmodules file

     usage: git-unrealmodule [SUBCOMMAND] <PATH>

 Available subcommands

     clone   - clone new git repositories from .unrealmodules
-    commit  - commit changes from sub repositories to the parent repository
+    commit  - commit changes from the subrepositories to the parent repository
-    restore - restore .git directories for the sub repositories defined in .unrealmodules
+    restore - restore .git directories for the subrepositories defined in .unrealmodules
     help    - show this help

-Add PATH to execute command to a single sub repository
+Add PATH to execute command to a single subrepository

 Format of the .unrealmodules